 And local fire stations, churches, and schools all rise to the occasion, feeding early shoppers breakfast and treats throughout the day.

 You can start your travels in either direction when setting out on the Route 90 Garage Sale.
 However, for newbies, it's best to brush up on your shopping savvy before you go.
 Signs galore will guide you to the best sales along the route but try not to park on private property or on the shoulder of the highway.
 Stick to designated parking areas, instead.
 A treasure hunting toolkit has everything you need to make fast, smart purchasing decisions.
 Make sure yours contains packing materials for breakables, so you can get your purchases home safely.
 And if you're looking for a new boat, car, or motorcycle (this sale is prime for big merchandise), bring your big rig and trailer.

 Professional flea market dealers set up along the route.
 Their prices will likely be higher than those of the local yard sale purveyors, but it's still worth a look for the occasional good deal.
 Don't be afraid to make a detour, as well, for the sake of treasure hunting.
 Many in-town sellers and community events are located just off the sale route (look for signs).

-- Stop to enjoy community events, bake sales, and local eateries in the participating cities.
+And feel free to haggle for lower prices.
+But there's a right and wrong way to do so, so don't alienate the sellers by making haggling blunders.
+And when you need a break, stop and enjoy bake sales and local eateries in the participating cities.
 The more business everyone gets, the bigger and better the event will become.
-Give back to the communities that are giving you a fun sale to shop.
+Give back to the communities that are hosting you.